-The credits you earn abroad are considered UW-Eau Claire resident credits.
-The classes you take abroad will count towards the total credits needed for graduation, and grades will be figured into your GPA.
+You earn abroad UW-Eau Claire resident credit while abroad.
+The UL classes you take will count towards the total credits needed for graduation, and grades will be figured into your GPA.
 You are required to carry a full load (12-18 credits/semester).

 Students at UL take an average of five courses (modules) per semester.
 Each course is worth three credits.
 All courses meet approximately 45 hours per semester.
-UL will allow study abroad students to drop down to four courses with special permission from their home university.
-At the beginning of each semester, your UW-Eau Claire Study Abroad Coordinator will send an email to UL approving all UW-Eau Claire students to take four classes.
+UL allows study abroad students to drop down to four courses with special permission from their home university.
+At the beginning of the semester, your UW-Eau Claire Study Abroad Coordinator will send an email to UL approving all UW-Eau Claire students to take four classes.
 With four courses, you will be taking the minimum number of credits (12 credits) to maintain your full-time status at UWEC.
 Dropping below full-time status may result in loss of financial aid and/or insurance coverage and must be approved by the international office.
 Taking more than five courses will result in an additional charge at UL; taking more than six courses (18 credits) will result in additional charges at both UL and UWEC.